Wolf Cull

 Home 9 Project 9 Wolf Cull

-Wolf Cull tells the story of a pack of young Indigenous womxn who hunt down the mysterious creature that threatens their community.
-While visiting the hunting grounds, Leader, Rebel, Brawn, Wild Card, and Skeptic discover unusual tracks and use their skill sets as artists and hunters to uncover the secret of this creature that embodies the external oppression and internal impacts of Indigenous womxn.
-Cheyenne will be solidifying the second draft of this project in residence, pulling from her own experience of hunting with her father and her relationship to the land.
+Wolf Cull is set in the near future on an invented Indigenous territory.
+A pack of young women share a strange dream that leads them to the hunting grounds.
+Leader, Rebel, Brawn, Wild Card, and Skeptic discover unusual tracks and must use their skill sets as artists and hunters to uncover the secret of this mysterious creature.
+The fragile union of the pack is tested as they each struggle with facing their demons.
+Cheyenne will be solidifying the third draft of this project in residence, pulling from her own experience of hunting with her father and her relationship to the land.
 How does the creature manifest within and how do we track, hunt, and transform it?